srikanth-srinvas/srikanth-srinivas.github.io/about.md

 I’ve had the opportunity to contribute to genomic surveillance projects analyzing thousands of WHO-priority pathogens, honing my skills in data-driven microbial informatics.
 My work has been recognized internationally, with opportunities to present at several international conferences.

-Beyond the lab, I’m passionate about hiking and sports and love playing cricket and badminton.
-I’m also a tech enthusiast, constantly exploring new gadgets and innovations in the tech industry.
+Beyond the lab, I’m passionate about hiking and sports, with a particular love for playing cricket and badminton.
+As a tech enthusiast, I’m constantly exploring new gadgets and innovations in the tech industry.

 ---**Photo Frolics**